ATShweta/Delhi-Delights/README.md

 ## Conclusions
-- We got good accuracy on train and test datasets by using Decision Tree Algorithm.
+- Got good accuracy on train and test datasets by using Decision Tree Algorithm.